Eliyahu Yerushalmi

-Yerushalmi earned his degree in Political Science at the University of Haifa.
+Yerushalmi earned his degree in political science at the University of Haifa.

 Biography

-Yerushalmi was born in 1954 in Haifa,Israel to Rabbi Simcha and Miryam Yerushalmi, Deputy Mayor of Rehovot, Israel and Principal of 'Tachkemoni' elementary school, accordingly.
+Yerushalmi was born in 1954 in Haifa, Israel, to Rabbi Simcha and Miryam Yerushalmi, Deputy Mayor of Rehovot, Israel and Principal of 'Tachkemoni' elementary school, accordingly.

 He lived his childhood years in Israel, Argentina and the United States, due to his father's work for different Israeli institutions.

-After his military service he completed his bachelor degree in political science and Jewish history at Bar Ilan University.
+After his military service he completed his bachelor's degree in political science and Jewish history at Bar-Ilan University.

-In 1979, Yerushalmi became the Parliamentary assistant of the National Religious party in the Knesset and after the 1981 election was appointed as head of the Deputy Foreign Minister's office at the Israeli Ministry of Foreign Affairs.
+In 1979, Yerushalmi became the parliamentary assistant of the National Religious party in the Knesset and after the 1981 election was appointed as head of the Deputy Foreign Minister's office at the Israeli Ministry of Foreign Affairs.

 In 1984 he officially joined the Foreign Ministry and began his training process for diplomatic positions.